tklab-tud/umundo/docs/BUILDING.md

 There are again, only two files of interest for C# development
 <pre>
 build\umundo>ls lib
 umundoCSharp.dll       # The managed code part
-umundocoreCSharp.dll # The native C++ code used via DLLInvoke
+umundoNativeCSharp.dll # The native C++ code used via DLLInvoke
 </pre>

 Here again, the umundoCSharp.dll contains all generated wrappers for the umundo.core